khang06/dominohook/README.md

 # dominohook
 a hook dll for domino. what more is there to say?

+this uses the excellent QuickHook library by CPunch, which can be found [here](https://github.com/CPunch/QuickHook)

 ## features
 - replaced zoom handling functions
 - that's it for now...